solaris-games/solaris/wiki/gameFlux.md

 # Flux

-**Flux** is a galaxy effect that is present in all official games (excluding 1v1s), it changes on the 1st of every month.
+**Flux** is a galaxy effect that is present in all **official games** (excluding 1v1s), it changes on the 1st of every month.

 Flux affects games in interesting ways that mix up the metagame from month to month.

+*Note: Flux is applied when a game is created.
+If the flux changes, it does not affect in progress games.*

 ## Flux Types